Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 Many other concepts showed statistically significant effects but were correctly filtered because models explicitly discussed them in their reasoning (e.g., geographic proximity, international experience).
 See \cref{appsubsec:case-study-filtered} for examples.

 \paragraph{Loan Approval.}

 \Cref{tab:results-loan} shows results for the loan approval task.
-Gender bias favoring female applicants is detected in five models.
+Gender bias in the direction of female applicants is detected in five models.
 Language proficiency biases appear in both Gemma models and Gemini 2.5 Flash, and formal tone bias in both Gemma models.
-Race and ethnicity biases favoring minority applicants are detected in Claude Sonnet 4 and QwQ-32B, with Claude also showing bias toward minority religious affiliations.
+Race and ethnicity biases in the direction of minority applicants are detected in Claude Sonnet 4 and QwQ-32B, with Claude also showing bias toward minority religious affiliations.

 \paragraph{University Admissions.}